jeffscyberjournal/CTFbin/Alfred.md

 ```
 SeImpersonatePrivilege and SeDebugPrivilege are required to impersonate a process or user.

-## There are two types of access tokens:
+### Windows uses two main types of access tokens:
-(more info on tokens: https://learn.microsoft.com/en-us/windows/win32/secauthz/access-tokens)
+- Primary tokens – created when a user logs in; they define the user’s identity and privileges for processes they start.
-- Primary access tokens: those associated with a user account that are generated on log on.
+- Impersonation tokens – let a process or thread temporarily act using another user’s security context.
+These are the ones relevant for privilege escalation.

-- Impersonation tokens: these allow a particular process(or thread in a process) to gain access to resources using the token of another (user/client) process.
-These are the ones of interest here.
+### Impersonation Levels:

-These are the levels of impersonation tokens:
+- SecurityAnonymous – the process cannot impersonate anyone.
-- SecurityAnonymous: current user/client cannot impersonate another user/client
+- SecurityIdentification – the process can read a client’s identity and privileges but cannot act as them.
-- SecurityIdentification: current user/client can get the identity and privileges of a client but cannot impersonate the client
+- SecurityImpersonation – the process can fully impersonate the client on the local machine.
-- SecurityImpersonation: current user/client can impersonate the client's security context on the local system
+- SecurityDelegation – the process can impersonate the client on remote systems as well, enabling actions across the network.

-- SecurityDelegation: current user/client can impersonate the client's security context on a remote system
+Where the security context:

-Where the security context is a data structure that contains users' relevant security information.
+A security context is simply the data structure Windows uses to store a user’s identity, groups, and privileges, everything the system needs to decide what that user or process is allowed to do.

-The privileges of an account(which are either given to the account when created or inherited from a group) allow a user to carry out particular actions.
-Here are the most commonly abused privileges:
+Privileges are the specific high‑level actions an account is permitted to perform, either assigned directly or inherited from its groups.
+In privilege‑escalation scenarios, attackers focus on a small set of powerful privileges that can be misused to gain higher access.

-SeImpersonatePrivilege
+- SeImpersonatePrivilege
-SeAssignPrimaryPrivilege
+- SeAssignPrimaryPrivilege
-SeTcbPrivilege
+- SeTcbPrivilege
-SeBackupPrivilege
+- SeBackupPrivilege
-SeRestorePrivilege
+- SeRestorePrivilege
-SeCreateTokenPrivilege
+- SeCreateTokenPrivilege
-SeLoadDriverPrivilege
+- SeLoadDriverPrivilege
-SeTakeOwnershipPrivilege
+- SeTakeOwnershipPrivilege
-SeDebugPrivilege
+- SeDebugPrivilege
-There's more reading here (https://www.exploit-db.com/papers/42556).
+- There's more reading here (https://www.exploit-db.com/papers/42556).

 ```
 meterpreter > load incognito